SamMed05/sm_blog/_posts/2021-11-26-what-does-it-feels-like-to-be-ahead.md

 Navigating the Internet turned out to be another very useful way to collect knowledge, too.

 Year after year I first learned HTML and CSS (for making websites), then the basics of some programming languages like JavaScript, Python and C++.
-I created many little projects, get used to the programmer's mindset and also worked with some programs like Android Studio, Blender and Unity.
+I created many little projects, get used to the programmer's mindset and also worked with some programs like Android Studio, Blender and Unity (with C# language).

-I decided to learn how to use Unity because of my passion for videogames.
+I decided to learn how to use Unity because of my passion for video games.
 Again, I had noticed that when I was playing a video game I was always super curious to know exactly how a certain mechanic was made, how the characters and objects were animated, how the special effects were recreated and many other things.
 Unity seemed the right program for me, so I slowly started using it, with the help of many tutorials on YouTube and forums on the Internet.

 ### Ok, but what's the point?